-At UnitedHealth Group, we are each personally responsible for our actions.
+Code of Conduct ACCOUNTABILITY At UnitedHealth Group, we are each personally responsible for our actions.
+10 UnitedHealth Group

-We are all accountable for complying with all applicable laws, regulations, and contractual obligations, with this Code of Conduct, and with the Company's policies and procedures.
-When we are accountable, we earn the trust our members, providers and other business partners place in us.
+We are accountable for complying with all applicable laws, regulations, and contractual obligations, with this Code of Conduct, and with the Company's policies, and procedures.
+When we are accountable. we earn the trust that our members, patients, providers, and other business partners place in us.